jjschweigertspersonalcollaborators/NetworkStack/README.md

 # NetworkStack
-The purpose of this project is for learning more about network layers and protocols as well as diving deeper into c++.
-The end goal will be a full network stack that implements all of the layers of the OSI model including the physical layer.
-Understanding at the physical layer how different cables effect transfer of data and how the electrical impulses are sent/read and interpreted.
-All the way up to the application layer to implement an example application that implements all of the lower layers for proof of concept.
+--
+A full network stack utilizing the OSI model to explore network communication --

+## Motivation
+--
+The goals of this project are
+* To deep dive into each seperate networking layer for greater understanding of network communication as a whole
+* To utilize the speed of c++ and explore any advanced concepts needed to create each layer
+* To create, as simple as possible, example implementations of each layer
+* To create an application layer that exposes ports and sockets easily to understand the operation at a simple layer
+* The end result goal is a full stack with an example application that utilizes all parts as a proof of concept --

+## Build Status
+--